 What cut of meat is London Broil?

 Typically, if you ask for London Broil, butchers will give you top round steak, top blade steak, or flank steak.
-Top round steak is an incredible value as a cut, because it is less desirable than filet or other more expensive steaks.
+Top round steak is an incredible value as a cut because it is less desirable than a filet or other more expensive steaks.

 Here, we score the surface of the meat for extra tenderness and then marinate it into submission.

 Don’t let the weather stop you from making this!
 Go ahead and broil it, instead of lighting those coals.
 Adjust your broiler rack to about 6 inches below the broiler.
 Place meat on a foil-lined pan.
 Turn every 2 minutes, for even cooking, about four times, until done.

 How is London Broil different from flank steak?